-The use of a form of work that is derived from money-flows opens the network to the prospect of circular economic attacks on the payment mechanism.
-Saito prevents this with an elegant cryptographic lottery with a critical economic property: attackers who wish to dominate the network must spend more money attacking the lottery than they can ever collect from attacking it.
-The solution is known as the “golden ticket” system.
-It eliminates the 51 percent attack (reorganizing the blockchain remains quantifiably costly even under majoritarian conditions), while ensuring that payments flow to the nodes that are servicing users and routing their fee-paying transactions inward through the network.
-Any activities that provide value to users can consequently justify outbound payments to node producers, even if those activities involve running network infrastructure for other blockchains or cryptocurrencies.
+Saito Consensus prevents this kind of fee-circularity with an elegant cryptographic lottery with a critical economic property: attackers must spend more money attacking the lottery than they can ever gain by producing a block.
+This solution is known as the “golden ticket” system.
+It eliminates the 51 percent attack and ensures that attacks remain quantifiably costly even under majoritarian conditions.
+The golden ticket system also ensures that payments flow to the nodes that are servicing users and performing routing work regardless of whether they are the ones that produce the block itself.

 The outcome in either case is a network with the scale to support web3 data-throughput, and the economic structure to support the maintenance of whatever blockchain infrastructure provides the greatest value to network users.

 The rest of this site contains information documenting Saito consensus and introducing developers to the network.
 If you have questions about Saito or are interested in getting involved, please join our Telegram channel or any of the numerous communities that are living and growing on Saito.